Cottage Cheese Blueberry Muffins are moist, fluffy, bursting with blueberries and 7 grams of protein. So easy to make in one bowl too!

 - Preheat oven to 375 degrees F. Line muffin tin with muffin liners and spray with cooking spray.
 Set aside.

-- In a large mixing bowl, add an egg, cottage cheese, maple syrup, oil, vanilla extract, cinnamon, baking powder and baking soda.
+- In a large mixing bowl, add an egg, cottage cheese, maple syrup, milk, oil, vanilla extract, cinnamon, baking powder and baking soda.
 Whisk well until no white lumps of baking powder are visible.

 - Add flour and gently mix just until combined.